MickaelGuilbeaud/Watched/README.md

 #### Branded splash screen

 Most applications have a branded splash screen displaying their brand logo.
 This feature is available in Template with the **Theme.Template.Splash** theme that is set to the Activity in the manifest, then the **Theme.Template** is applied in the Activity *onCreate* method once it's launched to avoid keeping the brand logo on screen.
 This [blog post](https://android.jlelse.eu/revisited-a-guide-on-splash-screen-in-android-in-2020-bbcd4bb1ce42) gives more details and alternatives to implement a nice splash screen.

+### Quality

+#### LeakCanary

+[LeakCanary](https://square.github.io/leakcanary/) is an awesome library for detecting memory leaks, and adding the dependency is enough to start using it.
+It is enabled only for <u>debug</u> builds so memory leaks are detected sooner during development / QA phases and there is no risk that this dependency has a negative impact to the users with release builds.

 ### Small optimizations